Julius Caesar

 ACT 1

-3. In Act 1, Scene 2, Cassius sounds out Brutus on the issue of Caesar’s increasing power.
-Consider his statements as persuasive acts, as “rhetoric”: what specific images, insinuations, and arguments does he set before Brutus to win him over?
+4. In Act 1, Scene 2, Cassius sounds out Brutus on the issue of Caesar’s increasing power.
+Consider his statements as persuasive acts (i.e., as rhetoric): what specific images, insinuations, and arguments does he set before Brutus to win him over?
 What seems to motivate Cassius to oppose Caesar?
-What assumptions does he make about his friend Brutus?
+What assumptions does Cassius make about Brutus that lead him to take the rhetorical approach that he does?

 ACT 2